Kinto/kinto/docs/api/1.x/_details-patch-object.rst

 `JSON-Patch <https://tools.ietf.org/html/rfc6902>`_ is a way to define a sequence of operations to be applied on a JSON object.

-It's possible to use ``JSON-Patch`` notation setting ``Content-Type: application/jso-patch+json``.
+It's possible to use JSON-Patch by sending the request header ``Content-Type: application/json-patch+json``.

-When using this `patch` method, the request should be defined as a list of operations, for example:
+When using this request header, the body should contain a list of operations, for example:

 .. code-block:: javascript